Rob Hollins: Reception

 At the 2010 British Soap Awards, Walker and Pearson received the award for Best On-Screen Partnership.
 Later that year, Walker was nominated for Male Acting Performance at the RTS Midlands Awards.
 In 2013, he was longlisted for Best Actor at the British Soap Awards, as well as receiving another nomination at the RTS Midlands Awards.
-In 2014, Walker was nominated for Best Dramatic Performance at the British Soap Awards.
+Walker was then nominated for Best Dramatic Performance at the 2014 British Soap Awards.
 In 2017, Walker was longlisted for Best Daytime Star at the Inside Soap Awards.
 The nomination did not progress to the viewer-voted shortlist.
 He was also shortlisted for Acting Performance of the Year at the RTS Midlands Awards later that year.
 A year later, he received a longlist nomination at the 23rd National Television Awards for Serial Drama Performance.

-In 2019, he was again nominated for Best Actor at the British Soap Awards.
+In 2019, Walker was again nominated for Best Actor at the British Soap Awards.
 The revisit to Rob's PTSD saw Walker garner two more Best Daytime Star nominations at the Inside Soap Awards, in 2021 and 2022.
 It also saw him nominated for the Best Leading Performer award at the 2022 British Soap Awards, as well as Rob and Karen being nominated for Best On-Screen Partnership again.
+Walker was nominated for Best Dramatic Performance once again at the 2023 British Soap Awards following his scenes after Karen's death.
+He and Pearson also won the Best On-Screen Partnership for the second and final time.
+Walker also received praise from viewers and critics for his scenes in "If Wishes Were Horses", the episode in which Karen died.
+Described as "amazing" and an "absolutely outstanding performance", people felt that Walker deserved an award for his portrayal of Rob's grief.